 No list of the top crossovers in Canada would be complete without the Toyota RAV4.
 This is another vehicle based on Toyota’s GA-K platform, and like the Lexus RX, it’s also assembled in Canada at Toyota’s Cambridge North facility.
 Like many other GA-K vehicles, the Toyota RAV4 is available in gas-powered, hybrid, and plug-in hybrid models, all of which come with an outstanding suite of standard safety features.

-On the gas-powered variant, you’ll get a 2.5-litre four-cylinder engine, 203 hp, AWD as a standard feature in Canada, and a starting price of $36,213.
-The RAV4 Hybrid SUV comes with an electrified version of the 2.5-litre four-cylinder powertrain, standard electric AWD, a total system output of 219 hp, and a starting Canadian price of $39,013.
-The Toyota RAV4 Prime plug-in hybrid offers up to 68 kilometres of electric autonomy from a full charge in addition to 302 total hp and standard AWD.
-Its Canadian starting price of $54,213 allows it to qualify for the federal government’s $5,000 EV purchase incentive as well as provincial and territorial rebates where they exist.
+On the gas-powered variant, you’ll get a 2.5-litre four-cylinder engine, 203 hp, AWD as a standard feature in Canada, and a starting price of $36,620.
+The RAV4 Hybrid comes with an electrified version of the 2.5-litre four-cylinder powertrain, standard electric AWD, a total system output of 219 hp, and a starting Canadian price of $39,570.
+The Toyota RAV4 Plug-in Hybrid, formerly known as the Toyota RAV4 Prime, offers up to 68 kilometres of electric autonomy from a full charge in addition to 302 total hp and standard AWD.
+Its Canadian starting price of $54,780 allows it to qualify for the federal government’s $5,000 EV purchase incentive as well as provincial and territorial rebates where they exist.
+The current-generation RAV4 is winding down, and a new one is expected to launch for the 2026 model year.

 FAQs